Shiva-Prakash-06/ensembl/frontend/README.md

 - 1-to-1 text messaging
 - Conversations list
 - Real-time-ready structure
+- Accept or Decline band invites directly in chat
+- Notifications when members join, leave, or are removed
+- Red notification count on the navbar

 ### Ensembles
 - Create and manage ensembles
 - Add/remove members
 - View verified gig count
+- Search and invite musicians from the Jam Board

 ### Gigs
 - Browse gig postings